What are the Risk Factors of Diabetic Foot?

 • With frequent dressing changes using appropriate modern dressings, a clean and optimally moist environment for healing is maintained

-Diabetic foot can cause severe damage to your feet and hands if you do not opt for proper treatment and management.
+Diabetic foot disease can cause severe damage to the feet if not properly treated and managed.
 Seeking proper treatment and medications can prevent you from developing these complications.

 Also Read: